Sagay, Negros Occidental: Baviera

-The place Baviera was once covered with thick forest where wild pigs and other wild animals abound in this area.
-It is located in the southwestern part at the foot of Shermanhill.
+Baviera was once covered with thick forest where wild pigs and other wild animals abound in this area.
+It is located in the southwestern part at the foot of Sherman Hill.
 Before the Second World War, tall big trees were cut down by workers of the Insular Lumber Co. for it was under the concession with the Philippine Government.
-After leaving the area, sometime in 1932, a businessman by the name of FaustoBaviera cleared the area by making kaingins and planted the place with root crops, rice, cassava and others.
-Being a businessman he likewise gathered products like rattan, hagnaya and balao and sold these products in BrgyParaiso, a progressive barangay of Sagay.
+After leaving the area, sometime in 1932, a businessman by the name of Fausto Baviera cleared the area by making kaingins and planted the place with root crops, rice, cassava and others.
+Being a businessman he likewise gathered products like rattan, hagnaya and balao and sold these products in Paraiso, a progressive barangay of Sagay.